 Why Ask? — Enabling your sales people to react to the market, adapt their material quickly, and create custom presentations from mobile devices can improve win rates, help reps lead more successful meetings, and enhance customer engagements.

 Listen for — Advanced SEA platforms enable content creation, editing, and annotations, and the best will support custom material creation based on approved content sets.
 Leveraging the power of mobile can make the difference between a strategic sales enablement implementation and a tactical one.

 - “Can your solution provide sales teams with formal and informal learning content?
 How can I integrate with or replace our existing Learning Management System (LMS) with a single, unified SEA solution?”

 Why Ask? — Learning is critical to the success of sales reps.
 SEA solutions must provide a way to help deliver learning content that is integrated into the information flow for the rep. Learning for the YouTube generation is all about delivering training and microlearning modules wherever and whenever users need them.
 When powered by machine learning and AI technologies, the platform can ensure the right materials are delivered to the right people when they need it and in ways that are useful.

 Listen for — Top SEA makers support the creation, delivery and reporting of quizzes, forms, videos and interactive content within their system, as well as integration with legacy learning management systems that were originally built for the web.
 Today, education must work wherever the sales person chooses — in their car, home office, or onsite right before a customer meeting.

 We’ve put together a Sales Enablement Vendor Evaluation Guide you can download here for more insight into each of these questions, as well as what to ask to see.
 Analyst reports are also a great resource for evaluating vendors against one another.
-We recommend the most recent Gartner Market Guide for Digital Content Management for Sales- get your complimentary copy here!
+We recommend the most recent Gartner Market Guide for Sales Enablement Platforms- get your complimentary copy here!